Center of Excellence in Urology & Men's Health

 Safety & Side Effects

-When performed by experienced surgeons, complications are rare.
-Potential risks include temporary numbness (usually resolves), infection (<2%), and in rare cases, erectile function changes.
-Most men retain normal sensation and function.
+When performed by an experienced urological surgeon, complications are uncommon.
+Potential risks include temporary numbness at the glans (which typically resolves within weeks), infection (less than 2%), and in rare cases, mild changes in erectile sensation.
+The vast majority of patients retain normal sensation and full erectile function.

 Suitable Candidates

-- Men with IELT (Intravaginal Ejaculatory Latency Time) under 1 minute.
+• Patients with IELT (Intravaginal Ejaculatory Latency Time) consistently under 1 minute.

 Recovery & Results